MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/web-files.md

 ---
-title: "Create and manage web files in Power Apps portals | MicrosoftDocs"
+title: Create and manage web files
-description: "Learn how to create and manage web files in a portal."
+description: Learn how to create and manage web files in a portal.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual